joesb/helios360/content/handbook/why/filling-the-cdo-role.md

 > *[Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow noopener"}, CEO, [Syde](https://syde.com/){target=_blank rel="noreferrer noopener"}*
 {.content-canvas-item-wide-left .content-canvas-item-left--span-2 .bq-alt-2}

-A consistent insight from these CEOs and founders is that the CDO role is vital to the business, but it's also one of the hardest positions to fill.{.content-canvas-item-right}
+A consistent insight, thought, is both that the CDO role is vital to the business and also that it's one of most difficult positions to fill, whether by growing or promoting someone from within, or appointing through hiring.{.content-canvas-item-right}

 This section looks at some of the reasons why and what you might do about it.{.content-canvas-item-right}